arduino/ArduinoCore-mbed/README.md

 ## mbed-os-to-arduino script

-The backbone of the packaging process is https://github.com/arduino/ArduinoCore-mbed/blob/master/mbed-os-to-arduino script.
-It basically compiles a blank mbed-os project for any supported target board, recovering the files that will be needed at compile time and copying them to the right location.
+The backbone of the packaging process is the https://github.com/arduino/ArduinoCore-mbed/blob/master/mbed-os-to-arduino script.
+It basically compiles a blank Mbed OS project for any supported target board, recovering the files that will be needed at compile time and copying them to the right location.

 It can be used for a variety of tasks including:

-**Recompiling libmbed with source level debug support**
+### Recompiling libmbed with source level debug support

 ```
 cd $sketchbook/hardware/arduino-git/mbed